replicatedhq/replicated-field-labs/instruqt/replicated-cli/02-verifying-manifests/assignment.md

 -rw-r--r--.
 1 root root  447 Apr 12 18:27 nginx-deployment.yaml
 -rw-r--r--.
 1 root root  438 Apr 12 18:27 nginx-service.yaml
 ```
-Since you're shipping them to you customers, you want to make
+Since you're shipping them to your customers, you want to make
 sure they'll install cleanly.
 Replicated includes a linter
 to check that your installation files are correct.
 It also
 checks for best practices for installing into customer clusters.